MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 The Seal-Nautilus pattern provides secure secret management for enclave applications, where user can encrypt any secrets to the enclave binary.

-The enclave can define a Seal policy bounded to an enclave identity configured with specified PCRs.
+One can define a Seal policy bounded to an enclave identity configured with specified PCRs.
 Users can use the enclave identity to encrypt any data using Seal, and only the enclave of the given PCRs can decrypt it.

 Here we reuse the weather example: Instead of storing the `weather-api-key` with AWS Secret Manager, we encrypt it using Seal, and show that only the enclave with the expected PCRs is able to decrypt and use it.

 ## Components

 1. Nautilus server running inside AWS Nitro Enclave (`src/nautilus-server/src/apps/seal-example`): This is the only place that the Seal secret can be decrypted according to the policy.
 It exposes the endpoints at port 3000 to the Internet with the `/get_attestation` and `/process_data` endpoints.
-It also exposes port 3001 to the local host with 3 `/admin` endpoints, which can only be used to initialize and complete the key load steps on the host instance that the enclave runs.
+It also exposes port 3001 to the `localhost` with 3 `/admin` endpoints, which can only be used to initialize and complete the key load steps on the host instance that the enclave runs.

 2. Seal [CLI](https://github.com/MystenLabs/seal/tree/main/crates/seal-cli): In particular, `encrypt` and `fetch-keys` are used for this example.
 The latest doc for the CLI can be found [here](https://seal-docs.wal.app/SealCLI/#7-encrypt-and-fetch-keys-using-service-providers).